Mike Timlin: Minor leagues

+Major leagues

-Timlin spent the 1991 season with Toronto.
-He made his first major league appearance on opening day, April 8, pitching 1 1/3 innings in relief against the Boston Red Sox.
-Two days later, he recorded his first strikeout (Tom Brunansky) and had his first win, after pitching an inning in relief against the Red Sox.
+Timlin made his first major league appearance on opening day, April 8, 1991, pitching 1 1/3 innings in relief against the Boston Red Sox.
+Two days later, he recorded his first strikeout (Tom Brunansky) and had his first win, pitching an inning in relief against the Red Sox.
 For the regular season, Timlin appeared in 63 games, all but three in relief, compiling a record of 11–6 with three saves and a 3.16 earned run average (ERA).
 In the postseason, he made four relief appearances in the American League Championship Series (ALCS) against the Minnesota Twins, including taking the loss in Game 3 after giving up a home run to Mike Pagliarulo in the 10th inning.
 Timlin was sixth in Rookie of the Year voting.

-During the 1992 season, Timlin spent time with the Single-A Dunedin Blue Jays (six games), the Triple-A Syracuse Chiefs (seven games), and the major league Blue Jays (26 games).
-With Toronto he compiled a record of 0–2 with one save and a 4.12 ERA.
+During the 1992 season, Timlin spent time with the Single-A Dunedin Blue Jays (six games), the Triple-A Syracuse Chiefs (seven games), and the major leagues (26 games).
+With Toronto, he had an 0–2 record with one save and a 4.12 ERA.
 In the postseason, he made two relief appearances in the ALCS against the Oakland Athletics, and two relief appearances in the World Series against the Atlanta Braves.
 He recorded his first postseason save in the deciding Game 6, facing a single batter, Otis Nixon, who Timlin threw out at first base on a bunt attempt in the 11th inning, for the final out of the series.

 For the 1993 season, Timlin played four games with Single-A Dunedin and 54 games with Toronto, all in relief.
 His record with Toronto was 4–2, with 1 save and a 4.69 ERA.
-In the postseason he made one appearance in the ALCS against the Chicago White Sox, and two appearances in the World Series against the Philadelphia Phillies.
+In the postseason, he made one appearance in the ALCS against the Chicago White Sox, and two appearances in the World Series against the Philadelphia Phillies.
 The Blue Jays won the World Series for the second consecutive year, giving Timlin two World Series rings in his first three MLB seasons.

 Timlin made 34 appearances with Toronto in the 1994 season (0–1, with two saves and a 5.18 ERA), and 31 appearances in the 1995 season (4–3, with five saves and a 2.14 ERA).
 In 1995, he also appeared in 8 games with Triple-A Syracuse.
 For the 1996 season, he appeared in 59 games with Toronto (1–6, with 31 saves and a 3.65 ERA).
 During the 1997 season, Timlin made 38 appearances with Toronto through July 29; he had a 3–2 record, with nine saves and a 2.87 ERA.
 Timlin and Paul Spoljaric were traded to the Seattle Mariners in exchange for José Cruz Jr. on July 31, 1997.

 In his seven seasons with the Blue Jays, Timlin appeared in 305 games, compiling a record of 23–22 with 52 saves and a 3.62 ERA.
 In 393 1/3 innings pitched, he struck out 331 batters while walking 167.